 Should I be worried if I have HPV?

-No, you should not be worried if you have HPV but every case is unique so it’s important to speak with your doctor about your specific case.
+HPV is a very common STD, and in most cases, it won’t cause any serious health issues, so you shouldn’t worry excessively.
+However, every case is unique so it’s important to speak with your doctor about your specific case.

 If you have HPV, there’s a very good chance it won’t be cause serious health complications.